yenk/lumi/content/home/experience.md

   date_start = "2024-08-01"
   date_end = ""
   description = """

-  * Architecting a scalable Legal AI platform using LLMs, MLOps, FastAPI, and cloud-native technologies (Akamai, Docker, CI/CD) for Justice for All initiative.
+  I am leading the development of a scalable Legal AI platform, leveraging cutting-edge technologies like LLMs, MLOps, and cloud-native services.
+This platform, part of the Justice for All initiative, aims to democratize AI-driven legal innovation by harnessing transformer-based LLMs for advanced tokenization, entity recognition capabilities using NLP, advanced LLM modeling capabilities.
-  * Driving the convergence of transformer-based LLMs, enabling the democratization of AI legal innovation through tokenization and entity recognition.
   """

 [[experience]]
   title = "Lead Data Platform Engineer"